inet-framework/inet-showcases/general/pcaprecording/doc/index.rst

 on the same level in the hierarchy as the PCAP recorder module.
 The default value for the :par:`moduleNamePatterns` parameter is ``wlan[*] eth[*] ppp[*] ext[*]``, so it records the most commonly present L2 interfaces.
-The :par:`dumpProtocols` parameter is a filter, and selects which protocols to include in the capture.
+The :par:`dumpProtocols` parameter is a filter and selects which protocols to include in the capture.
 It matches packets which are of the specified protocol type at the level of capture, but not the protocol type of encapsulated packets.
-The parameter takes protocol names registered in INET (see `/inet/scr/inet/common/Protocol.cc <https://github.com/inet-framework/inet/blob/master/src/inet/common/Protocol.cc>`__) The parameter's default value is ``"ethernetmac ppp ieee80211mac"``.
+The parameter takes protocol names registered in INET (see `/inet/src/inet/common/Protocol.cc <https://github.com/inet-framework/inet/blob/master/src/inet/common/Protocol.cc>`__) The parameter's default value is ``"ethernetmac ppp ieee80211mac"``.

-By default the PCAP recorder module records L2 frames, but setting the ``moduleNamePatterns`` to ``ipv4``, for example, lets one record L3 frames (note that the parameter's value is lowercase, because it refers to the actual ``ipv4`` module in the host, not the module type.)
-In order to record IP frames, the :par:`pcapNetwork` parameter also needs to be set to the proper link layer header type (101 - raw IP), and the :par:`dumpProtocols` parameter to ``ipv4`` (see the configuration section below.)
+By default, the PCAP recorder module records L2 frames, but setting the ``moduleNamePatterns`` to ``ipv4``, for example, lets one record L3 frames (note that the parameter's value is lowercase because it refers to the actual ``ipv4`` module in the host, not the module type.)
+To record IP frames, the :par:`pcapNetwork` parameter also needs to be set to the proper link-layer header type (101 - raw IP), and the :par:`dumpProtocols` parameter to ``ipv4`` (see the configuration section below.)

-When a node connects to the network via just one kind of interface, specifying the link layer header type is sufficient for capturing a proper trace.
-However, if there are multiple kinds of interfaces the node connects with, the set of captured interfaces or physical layer protocols should be narrowed to the ones with the link layer header type specified by the :par:`pcapNetwork` parameter.
-It is needed because traffic for all interfaces are included in the trace by default.
-Multiple PCAP recorder modules need to be included in the network to record packets with different link layer headers.
-One PCAP recorder module should only record traces with one link layer header type, because the packets with the other header types would not be recognized by PCAP programs.
+When a node connects to the network via just one kind of interface, specifying the link-layer header type is sufficient for capturing a proper trace.
+However, if there are multiple kinds of interfaces the node connects with, the set of captured interfaces or physical layer protocols should be narrowed to the ones with the link-layer header type specified by the :par:`pcapNetwork` parameter.
+It is needed because traffic for all interfaces is included in the trace by default.
+Multiple PCAP recorder modules need to be included in the network to record packets with different link-layer headers.
+One PCAP recorder module should only record traces with one link-layer header type because the packets with the other header types would not be recognized by PCAP programs.

 Additionally, there are two packet filtering parameters.
 The